 - A request for a baby bassinet (BSCT) can be made at time of reservation if passenger is travelling with an infant.”

-China Airlines – Information regarding the China Airlines bassinet in airplanes in the above chart was obtained directly from the airline and not from their website.
+China Airlines – Information regarding the China Airlines bassinet in the above chart was obtained directly from the airline and not from their website.

 China Southern